adambard/learnxinyminutes-docs/cairo.html.markdown

 IENS.store_name(contract_address, _name);
 ```

-Note that Interfaces excludes the function body/logic and the implicit
+Note that Interfaces exclude the function body/logic and the implicit
 arguments.

 ### 9. Recursions

-Due to the unavailability of loops, Recursions are the go-to for similar
+Due to the unavailability of loops, Recursion is the go-to for similar
 operations.
 In simple terms, a recursive function is one which calls itself
 repeatedly.